ads04r/Hedgehog/README.md

 Hedgehog RDF Publisher
 ======================

-By Ashley Smith and Christopher Gutteridge ads04r@ecs.soton.ac.uk, cjg@ecs.soton.ac.uk
-University of Southampton
+By Ashley Smith and Christopher Gutteridge, University of Southampton

 http://data.southampton.ac.uk/

 Hedgehog is a system for publishing datasets in RDF.
 The core system runs